 Conclusion: Overall, the study concluded adolescents understand the basic information regarding sexual health, but an increased access of sexual health information is needed.
 Increasing sexual education would seal the gap of information adolescents are not receiving from other resources in their communities.

 Lester, Deja, "Sexual and Reproductive Health Awareness among Adolescents and the Utilization of their Resources and" (2021).
-Graduate Research Posters.
+Graduate Research Showcase.
 16.